ACoAs : OVER-Controlling Ourselves (Part 3)

 PSYCHOLOGICAL Extremes

-• These are angry, controlling, dramatic, impulsive, over-doing, Risk-addicted ….
+• These are the angry, controlling, dramatic, impulsive, over-doing, Risk-addicted ….
 ACoAs

 The original Laundry List says “We became addicted to excitement” from being exposed as kids to endless chaos, danger & unpredictability.
 Now we think ‘drama’ & anxiety are normal, constantly recreating it in our life to keep the adrenalin going.